A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Kernel Stein discrepancy for Gibbs measures

 \begin{definition}[Stein operator] Call the operator defined by

 our Stein operator and the operator defined by

 our vectorised Stein operator. \end{definition}

+The vectorisation of the operator replaced $D f$ with $F$ which shows that each component of the function $F$ is taking the place of each component of the derivative of $f$.
+However, $F$ does not have to be equal to the derivative of some function and hence the vectorisation provides a generalisation of the non-vectorised operator.
+We study both cases because the non-vectorised operator appears often in the probability literature and the vectorised one appears often in the computational statistics literature.

 When $P$ is a Gaussian, meaning $U=0$, the operator $\calA$ has already been used to form a Stein discrepancy in infinite dimensions \citep{Shih2011,Bourguin2020}.
-Now armed with a Stein operator we may define the kernel Stein discrepancy.
+Now armed with a Stein operator the kernel Stein discrepancy can be defined.
 Since the vectorised operator acts on functions that map from $\calX$ to $\calX$ the KSD that uses $\calAv$ involves $\calH_{K}$ instead of $\calH_{k}$.

 \begin{definition} For a real-valued kernel $k$ on $\calX$ and for $K=kI_{\calX}$, the kernel Stein discrepancy (KSD) between probability measures $Q,P\in\calP(\calX)$ using $\calA$ and $\calAv$ are defined